Arabic Business Etiquette

 For women wishing to do business in the Arab world, things can be a little more complicated.
 In some Arab countries, you should ensure that you have your arms and legs covered, but beyond that there may be no more restrictions.
 In other countries, women must have their head covered and in some cases may need to be chaperoned by a man in public.
 It is best to research the individual country to get a better understanding of female dress.

 The manager of a British company is looking to export to United Arab Emirates.
 He greets his Arab counterpart and exchanges the usual pleasantries.
 When they have exchanged trivialities for a couple of minutes, he smiles and says “Right, let’s get to business.”
 The Arab businessman looks affronted and is noticeably cold following this exchange.

 If the British manager had known more about Arab business etiquette, he would have known that personal relationships and the getting-to-know-you period are much more important than in most Western countries and the time spent on social niceties before getting to the practicalities of business is much greater.
-Planet Veritas offers cross-cultural training to ensure that mistakes of this kind are not made and that your Arab business relationships are the most fruitful they can possibly be.
+Lingua Translations offers cross-cultural training to ensure that mistakes of this kind are not made and that your Arab business relationships are the most fruitful they can possibly be.
 Contact us to find out more about the cross-cultural training we offer businesses.

 The influence of Islam on business

 Much of Arabic business etiquette and culture is influenced and governed by Islam.
 For example, business is interrupted five times a day for prayers and Friday, the holy day, is either a weekend day or ends early for noon prayer.
 Therefore, you should be aware that business appointments should be avoided on Fridays, and you should be prepared for interruptions during the day for prayers.